 One of the most horrible things about sea level rise and climate change is its irreversible nature.
 Stopping global warming will not stop sea level rise and this has nothing to do with warming in the pipeline.
 It’s about the simple physics of freezing or melting.

-It takes nine (9) times more heat to change the temperature of ice at 32 degrees to water at 33 degrees than it does to change the temperature of ice at 31 degrees to ice at 32 degrees.
+It takes two-hundred and eighty-nine (289) times more heat to change the temperature of ice at 32 degrees to water at 33 degrees than it does to change the temperature of ice at 31 degrees to ice at 32 degrees.
 Since our ice sheets are already beginning to melt, we have obviously already added this “extra” heat to them, or at least to their surfaces.
 We have actually been adding this extra heat to the ice sheets since we have been emitting extra greenhouse gasses and causing extra warming in our atmosphere.
 More warming is happening now of course because our emissions.
 Since just 1988 have increased emissions over 50 percent and the total of greenhouse gases emitted since 1988 is 82 percent of all greenhouse gases ever emitted before 1988.

 In November, 47 of the world’s ice scientists involved with measurement of polar ice (all of them basically) published a paper in the journal Sciencethat leaves little to the imagination.
 In the past, four methods of measuring polar ice change have resulted in conflict over how much ice we were actually losing.
 Some (outside of these scientists) even took a small bit of the data from East Antarctica and made headlines declaring that climate change had ended because of ice gains at the highest elevations (above 10,000 feet) on the East Antarctic and Greenland Ice Sheets.